-When you as business owner drive a company car, the car is part of your business assets.
+Do you drive a company car?
+Then the car is part of your business assets.
+This means you can deduct all car costs, such as maintenance costs, parking bills, and motor vehicle tax, from your profit.
 You must settle any private use with the car costs of your company.

 Consequences private use for employees

-If your employee uses a company car for private purposes, you must add a sum to the their wages before tax (private use addition).
+If your employee uses a company car for private purposes, you must add a sum to their wages before tax (private use addition).
 After all, they benefit from this private use.
-The addition comes down to a certain percentage of the value of the car, depending on the CO2 emission of the car involved.

-If your employee's private use of the company car does not exceed the annual 500 kilometre limit, no addition is required.
-However, they must be able to prove this with complete records of all kilometres travelled with the car.
+If your private use of the company car does not exceed the annual limit of 500 kilometres, no addition is required.
+However, you must be able to prove this with complete records (in Dutch) of all kilometres travelled with the car.

 Private use of a delivery van